toscasterre/thesis-forecasting/body/05-time_series_analysis.md

 plt.show()
 ```

-While the first part of the series is slightly better handled, the declining trend in the last part of the year translates into much greater variance towards of the residuals at the end of the year.
+While the first part of the series is slightly better handled, the declining trend in the last part of the year translates into a much greater variance towards of the residuals at the end of the year.

 +++ {"tags": []}